Optimal Clearing Payments in a Financial Contagion Model: Introduction

+The practical implementation of an optimal unconstrained clearing payments scheme, however, currently faces several obstacles.
+Some of these obstacles are actually shared also by the pro-rated scheme and by other mathematical default schemes, and are due to unmodelled non-idealities, contract renegotiations, credit freeze, local laws and delays in their application.
+Another issue is that any clearing scheme should be contractualized ex-ante and all players should adhere to it.
+More relevantly, an optimal aggregated unconstrained clearing approach presupposes the existence of a central authority that has full knowledge of the inter-bank liability matrix.
+While this assumption may not be valid in the current situation, we believe that the technology exists for making the financial network more transparent, and that evidence of the systemic and social advantages of an aggregated approach to clearing may foster the progress in this area.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:notation} defines the notation used in the paper.
+Section~\ref{sec:notation} defines the notation.
 Section~\ref{sec:fin_nets} introduces the Eisenberg-Noe model and related concepts.
-Section~\ref{sec:prorata} offers a necessary and sufficient condition for the clearing vector's uniqueness, in the situation where the pro-rata constraint is adopted.
-In Section~\ref{sec:no_prorata}, we consider the set of clearing matrices that do not satisfy the pro-rata rule.
-We demonstrate that one such matrix can always be found by solving a convex optimization problem aimed at minimizing the the system loss.
-However, in general the optimal clearing matrix is non-unique, furthermore, the set of such matrices has no minimal and maximal elements.
-Section~\ref{sec:experiments} presents numerical simulations to compare the system losses in the cases where the proportionality rule is adopted and where it is discarded.
+Section~\ref{sec:prorata} presents a novel necessary and sufficient condition for the clearing vector's uniqueness, in the situation where the pro-rata constraint is adopted.
+In Section~\ref{sec:no_prorata}, we study the set of clearing matrices who do not necessarily satisfy the pro-rata rule.
+We demonstrate that one such matrix can always be found by solving a convex optimization problem aimed at minimizing a system-level loss.
+In general, however, the optimal clearing matrix is non-unique.
+We next consider specifically a system-level (i.e., aggregated) loss given by the sum of all deviations of the actual payments from the nominal liabilities.
+In this setting, we provide a two-stage procedure based on convex programming for finding the unique clearing payments matrix which achieves the best possible system loss and which has at the same time the smallest possible Euclidean size.
+Section~\ref{sec:experiments} presents a schematic example that shows how the proposed approach may lead to effective isolation of shocks and containment of the default contagion.
+This section also contains extensive simulation tests on random networks, with a comparison of the system losses and the number of default nodes in the cases where the proportionality rule is adopted and where it is discarded.
 Section~\ref{sec:conclusion} concludes the paper.